smartcontractkit/external-adapters-js/market-closure/README.md

 # Market Closure

+Market closure adapters first check if a given market is currently trading, and if not, will retrieve the current price on the Chainlink reference contract.

 ## Docker

 To build a Docker container for a specific container, use the following example, ran from the root of the repository: